Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Salads and Sides

-Serve with tabbouleh, fattoush, pickled vegetables, rice pilaf, or flatbread for balance.
+Serve with tabbouleh, fattoush, pickled vegetables, rice pilaf, or warm flatbread from our salad recipes for a balanced, vibrant plate.

 Cultural Significance